-James is not a medical doctor, but he’s had to become a lay expert in neuroscience and brain/nervous system health following a medication-induced brain injury.
-He’s trying to biohack his way back to health, documenting hard-won wisdom along the way.
+James is not a doctor, but he’s had to become a lay expert in neuroscience and brain health following a medication-induced brain injury.
+He’s biohacking his way back to health and documenting hard-won wisdom along the way.
+He’s earning certificates in Therapeutic Coaching, Brain Coaching, and Functional Medicine to safely share this wisdom with others.

-He spent most of his life as a happy, healthy, high-performing individual with secure, meaningful relationships.
-He was formerly a corporate director with a financial institution and an entrepreneur, co-founding a number of small businesses and co-ops.
-He has an MPhil in Economics from Cambridge University.
+He spent most of his life as a mostly happy, healthy, high-performing individual.
+He was formerly a corporate director with a financial institution and an entrepreneur, co-founding a handful of small businesses and co-ops.
+He has an MPhil in Economics from the University of Cambridge.

 He’s fortunate to continue working as a professor of business and economics at a small university in the Canadian prairies, and sometimes he performs as a professional musician.